flybywiresim/website/src/posts/development_notam-2021-10.md

 - Support for all leg types (including holding patterns, intercepts).
 - Support for realistic DIR TO revisions (DF legs, W/ ABEAM, RADIAL IN/OUT).
-- Extremely accurate flight path computation, using exclusive knowledge and insight into the A320 FMS.
+- Highly accurate flight path computation, using exclusive in-depth information and insight into the A320 FMS.

 ### State of Hydraulics